-MERIT stresses the use of targeted psychotherapy interventions appropriate for the client’s current level of metacognitive functioning.
-This is guided by the use of a formal assessment of the clients’ current level of metacognitive ability in treatment sessions.
+MERIT stresses the use of targeted psychotherapy interventions tailored for the client’s current level of metacognitive functioning.
+This is guided by the use of a formal assessment of the client's level of metacognitive ability in treatment sessions.

-MERIT supports the use of thoughtful and creative therapist behavior because it is based on integrative principals, not step-by-step procedures or a predetermined course of treatment.
+MERIT supports the use of thoughtful and creative therapist behavior because it is based on integrative principles, not step-by-step procedures or a predetermined course of treatment.

 Manualized and Research-Based

-Despite its flexibility, MERIT is a formalized treatment approach.
-MERIT treatment manuals and assessment tools as well as psychotherapy training and ongoing clinical supervision, are available to qualified mental health practitioners.
+While flexible, MERIT is a formalized treatment approach.
+MERIT treatment manuals and assessment tools as well as psychotherapy training and ongoing clinical supervision are available to qualified mental health practitioners.